elastisys/compliantkubernetes/docs/adr/0030-run-argocd-on-elastisys-nodes.md

 ## Context and Problem Statement

-We run additional services in the workload cluster on dedicated nodes, currently databases (PostgreSQL), in-memory caches (Redis), message queues (RabbitMQ) and distributed tracing (Jaeger).
+We run additional services in the Workload Cluster on dedicated nodes, currently databases (PostgreSQL), in-memory caches (Redis), message queues (RabbitMQ) and distributed tracing (Jaeger).
 Where should we run ArgoCD?

 ## Decision Drivers